 3B.
-Cognitive skills Learning outcomes: Learning and teaching strategy/ assessment methods By the end of this Level learners will be expected to: For Campus Delivery B.1 . demonstrate the use of appropriate methods of study, including linguistic, literary, historical, philosophical, hermeneutical, practical and pastoral approaches, and exercise an open and questioning approach to familiar and new material.
-The following learning and teaching methods will be employed - lecture, seminar, class discussions and activities, self-study, 'homework' exercises.
+Cognitive skills Learning outcomes: Learning and teaching strategy/ assessment methods By the end of this Level learners will be expected to: B.1. demonstrate the use of appropriate methods of study, including linguistic, literary, historical, philosophical, hermeneutical, practical and pastoral approaches, and exercise an open and questioning approach to familiar and new material.
+For Campus Delivery The following learning and teaching methods will be employed - lecture, seminar, class discussions and activities, self-study, 'homework' exercises.
 Learning resources are also placed on the IT-based course management system (The Cloud).
-B.2 . develop and present a basic argument considering a range of existing views For Online Delivery
+For Online Delivery